theiagen/public_health_bioinformatics/docs/workflows/genomic_characterization/theiaprok.md

     Alternatively to `MIDAS`, the `Kraken2` task can also be turned on through setting the `call_kraken` input variable as `true` for the identification of reads to detect contamination with non-target taxa.

     Kraken2 is a bioinformatics tool originally designed for metagenomic applications.
 It has additionally proven valuable for validating taxonomic assignments and checking contamination of single-species (e.g. bacterial isolate) whole genome sequence data.
-A database must be provided if this optional module is activated, through the kraken_db optional input.
+A database must be provided if this optional module is activated, through the kraken2_db optional input.
 A list of suggested databases can be found on [Kraken2 standalone documentation](../standalone/kraken2.md).

     !!! techdetails "read_QC_trim Technical Details"